ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ## Images

-**All image file extensions MUST use lower cased letters!!** Otherwise they will fail to load.
+**All image file extensions _MUST_ use lower cased letters!!**
+Otherwise they will fail to load!

-The osu!wiki will give every image a max-width that being the width of the article body.
+The osu!wiki will give every image a max-width, being the width of the article body.

+Names of images must be somewhat meaningful, please don't use the timestamp or long hashes for media file names.

 Images that are used in multiple different articles must go to the `/wiki/shared` folder.
 Images that are used for one article are to be placed inside their folders for linking.

-It is suggusted to add a subfolder for the images to go in, i.e. `/img/` for all images.
+It is suggusted to add a subfolder for the images, i.e. `/img/` for all images.
 If you have thumbnails and full sized images, it is suggested to use two folders and name the files the same; i.e. `/pr/` for preview and `/fs/` for full size.

+Thumnails are suggested to have a width of 160px and be in the `.jpg` format (unless it has transparency).

+All images don't necessarily need to have an alternative text (text that displays if the image fails to load) nor do they need to have hover text.

 ### Clickable images